mkornyev/ReEntryWiki/Models.md

 Represents the basic item used in referrals and which can be accessed freely on the site.
 Resources are referred to individuals, but they can exist without being referred.
 A resource can also have many tags, though it does not need any.
 * Resource Images (type: [`django.db.models.fields.FileField`](https://docs.djangoproject.com/en/3.0/ref/models/fields/#filefield)):
   * These are stored in the application's `MEDIA_ROOT` directory (currently `NewERA/user_uploads`)
+  * They are validated by the ResourceForm, and have an upload limit.
+  * A `content_type` field is used to store image types: This is required because prior to validation, images are stored as an in memory type (native) and then converted to a FileField type, thereby losing their .content_type attributes.
+See the try/except block in __views.py__ `edit_resource` function.
+  * The default Django forms mechanism is not used to implement uploads.
+Instead, images they are removed from the filesystem manually

 ### `Tag`
 Represents a category that a resource fits into.
 Used specifically in filtering resources.
 Resources can have multiple tags, and tags can have multiple resources, but a resource does not need to be tagged, and a tag does not need to be associated with any resources.